jheinzel/tutorbot/README.md

 * checking submissions for plagiarism
 * downloading all reviews for a certain exercise
 * sending feedback emails to students
+* choosing reviews to give feedback to
+* saving amount of feedbacks each student has received

 ## Configuration